Antonio Taguba

 Antonio Mario Taguba (born October 31, 1950) is a retired major general in the United States Army.
 He was the second American citizen of Philippine birth to be promoted to general officer rank in the United States Army.

 Taguba is best known for authoring the Taguba Report, an internal United States Army report on abuse of detainees held at Abu Ghraib prison in Iraq.
 The report was leaked, then published, in 2004.
 Taguba again made national headlines in June 2008 when he accused the Bush administration of committing war crimes in a preface to a report by Physicians for Human Rights on prisoner abuse and torture in American military prisons.

 Early life

-Taguba was born in Sampaloc, Manila, the Philippines, the city to which his family had moved from their home province of Cagayan.
+Taguba was born in Sampaloc, Manila, Philippines, the city to which his family had moved from their home province of Cagayan.
 His father was a soldier in the 45th Infantry Regiment, Philippine Division (Philippine Scouts), who fought in the Battle of Bataan (January–April 1942) during World War II and, after capture by the Japanese, survived the Bataan Death March.
 Taguba was raised by his mother and grandmother.
 When he was 11 years old, his family moved to Hawaii, in the United States.